 Children are taught proper book care starting in Kindergarten.
 Students are encouraged to keep their library books in their bookbags when not reading them in order to keep them safe.
 This policy also helps students keep track of their library books.

 Children are responsible for keeping their library books safe from damage or loss.
 If a book is damaged or lost, children are responsible for paying for the book.
 Please help your child keep his/her library books safe.
+If a student has an overdue book, they will not be permitted to check out more books until that book is returned.

 Collection and Focus